How to Move Cross Country for Cheap

 - U-Haul Rental

-- Cons: Can get tricky when moving with kids and pets, if a reservation falls through some truck rental companies can send you up to 50 miles away to pick up at a different location.
+- If the truck rental company doesn't have the truck you reserved you may have to drive up to 50 miles away to pick up at a different location.

 The in-between option from a storage container and truck rental.
 A company drops off a freight trailer and gives you a set number of days to load and unload your belongings.
 The three largest "You Load, We Drive" companies are: